jpbruinsslot/slack-term/README.md

 Default Key Mapping
 -------------------

-Below are the default key-mapping for `slack-term`, you can change them in your `slack-term.json` file.
+Below are the default key-mappings for `slack-term`, you can change them in your `slack-term.json` file.

 | mode    | key       | action                     |